TwelveIterationMods/CraftingTweaks/README.md

     @Override
     public boolean requiresServerSide() {
         return false; // should be true if you use things such as phantom items, where simulating clicks would now result in desired behaviour
     }

     @Override
+    public boolean handles(AbstractContainerMenu menu) {
+        return menu instanceof MyCustomCraftingMenu; // buildCraftingGrids will only be called if this returns true for the given menu
+    }

+    @Override